fdut/apic/install/vm/README.md

 For **API Gateway** :

-* for no-production download OVA of IBM Datapower Gateway 7.6.0.0 no-production (The non-production version includes the required Application Optimization feature by default) : idg7600.noprod.ova
+* for no-production download OVA of IBM Datapower Gateway 2018.4.1.0 no-production (The non-production version includes the required Application Optimization feature by default) : DATAPOWER GATEWAY VIRTUAL EDITION NO PRO ENVT

-* for production download OVA of IBM Datapower Gateway 7.6.0.0 : idg7600.prod.ova
+* for production download OVA of IBM Datapower Gateway 2018.4.1.0 : DATAPOWER GATEWAY VIRTUAL EDITION PRO ENVT

-Download fixes **IDG-virtual-7.6.0.3-Firmware** :[here](https://www-945.ibm.com/support/fixcentral/swg/doSelectFixes?options.selectedFixes=IDG-virtual-7.6.0.3-Firmware&continue=1)
+Download fixes **IDG-virtual-7.6.0.3-Firmware** :[here](https://www-945.ibm.com/support/fixcentral/swg/doSelectFixes?options.selectedFixes=IDG-virtual-2018.4.1.3-Firmware&continue=1)

 ## Define Hosts and IPs

 For this installation, all VMs are hosted on the same machine.

 The following static IP addresses will be used for the IBM API Connect appliances.
 It is highly recommended that you follow the static addressing indicated in this document.
-The subnet used is the same for both the API Connect and DataPower POT Assets.
-A sample hostname structure is provided in the cha
+A sample hostname structure is provided below

 ```
 # Manager